 One of the most beneficial features is the deduction for pass-through entities.
 Pass-through businesses do not pay entity-level income tax, but instead owners/shareholders pay personal taxes on income generated at the business level.
 By law, REITs must pass through at least 90% of their taxable income to shareholders.
 This includes income that flows to REIT investors through ordinary dividend distributions, mainly from rent or mortgage interest.

 The Act allows an investor to deduct 20% of the dividend income, with the remainder of the income taxed at the investor’s marginal rate.
 This benefit is available even if the investor does not itemize deductions.
 The effect will be to lower the overall tax rate for investors who invest in REITs.
-According to this chart put together by Annaly Capital Management, REIT investors who currently pay the top income-tax rate of 39.6% on dividends, for instance, will see that rate effectively drop to 29.6% on REIT dividends.
+According to the chart put together by Annaly Capital Management, REIT investors who currently pay the top income-tax rate of 39.6% on dividends, for instance, will see that rate effectively drop to 29.6% on REIT dividends.
 In fact, effective tax rates are down at every marginal rate, making REITs a more attractive vehicle for real estate investors by increasing the after-tax rate of return.
 (It should be noted that capital gain distributions from REITs realized when properties are sold will continue to be taxed at 20%.)
 This change has the potential to increase overall demand for REIT shares, both traded and non-traded.

 This deduction for pass-through businesses applies to taxpayers who have some or all of their business income taxed on their individual return.
 Such "pass-through" income also includes S corporations, LLCs, partnerships and sole proprietorships.
 Investors in such entities will now be taxed at their individual tax rate less the 20% deduction for qualified business-related income.
 For example, if a partnership owns a warehouse property that provides $100,000 in annual income to its investors, those individuals could avoid paying taxes on $20,000 of that income if they are eligible for the full deduction.